ioBroker/ioBroker.vis/README.md

 ## Settings
 ### Reload if sleep longer than
 There is a rule, that after some disconnection period the whole VIS page will be reloaded to synchronise the project.
-You can configure it in menu "Settings...".
-If you set interval to "never" so the page will be never reloaded.
+You can configure it in the menu "Settings...".
+If you set interval to "never" so the page will never be reloaded.

 ### Reconnect interval
 Set the interval between the connection attempts if disconnected.
-If you will set 2 seconds, it will try to establish the connection every 2 seconds.
+If you set 2 seconds, it will try to establish the connection every 2 seconds.

 ### Dark reconnect screen
 Sometimes (in the night) it is required to have dark loading screen.
 With this option you can set it.